usgs/neic-glass3/doc/GlassConfiguration.md

 * **SiteMaximumPicksPerHour** - The number of picks per hour, above which a site will be removed from the detection webs  If set to -1, sites will not be removed from the detection webs due to pick rate.
+* **AllowPickUpdates** - A boolean flag indicating whether glass should glass should reject new duplicate picks of an existing pick (false) or update an existing pick with the latest duplicate pick (true).

 ## Nucleation Configuration
 These configuration parameters define and control glasscore nucleation and